Windsor, Ontario: Economy

 Windsor is the headquarters of Hiram Walker & Sons Limited, now owned by Pernod Ricard.
 Hiram Walker founded its historic distillery in 1858 in what was then Walkerville, Ontario.

-The diversifying economy is also represented by companies involved in pharmaceuticals, alternative energy, insurance, internet and software.
+The diversifying economy is also represented by companies involved in pharmaceuticals, alternative energy, insurance, internet, and software.
 Windsor is also home to the Windsor Salt Mine and the Great Lakes Regional office of the International Joint Commission.

 Technology

 There are a few established tech companies that have been in the region for years.
 Among them are Cypher Systems Group, a computer-based hardware wholesaler and software developer; AlphaKor Group, a technology company that provides IT services, custom software and mobile apps; and Red Piston, a media solutions company.
 There are also a few successful startups in area, including Sirved, a tech company that is building a restaurant discovery app; and Hackforge, a tech company that has built an app to compare hospital drive times, and has hosted a variety of tech-focused community events, such as a Wikipedia Hackathon.

 The non-profit WEtech Alliance provides startups and local entrepreneurs with resources to get new technology companies started in the city.

 In 2019, Dan Gilbert and Quicken Loans bought a building in Windsor with a plan to restore it.
-Once completed Quicken Loans will employ 50–100 people, mostly in the technology sector.
+Once completed, Quicken Loans will employ 50–100 people, mainly in the technology sector.
 Many are hoping that this is a catalyst for more companies to establish tech business in Windsor.

+LG and Stellantis have broken ground on a new alternative energy plant called Nextstar Energy.